When does monetization make sense

 conversionPct: 100 * countSettledToday / count402Today,

 If the 402 count is low, the problem is reach, not pricing.
 If conversion is low, the problem is pricing or buyer ecosystem (the agents calling you do not have wallets ready).
-If the cache hit rate is wrong, tune the TTL on the receipt store.
+If rejected retries climb, read the reason the adapter logged and fix the quoted price or the network config, not the price strategy.

 What to do in week one